Owl Theater

 No one has favorited this theater yet

-This theater was in tiny town of Lebanon, Kansas at least during the mid-1930’s.
+This theater was in tiny town of Lebanon, Kansas at least from 1921 and during the mid-1930’s.
 It’s chief attraction for me was that its manager (owner?)
 Gladys E. McArdle regularly provided terrific little movie reviews to the Motion Picture Herald’s "WHAT THE PICTURE DID FOR ME" column during much of the later 1930’s.

 It was still operating in 1950, but a closing date is not known at the moment.